Air raid on Bari: John Harvey

 Informed about the mysterious symptoms, Deputy Surgeon General Fred Blesse sent for Lieutenant Colonel Stewart Francis Alexander, an expert in chemical warfare.
-Carefully tallying the locations of the victims at the time of the attack, Alexander traced the epicenter to John Harvey, and confirmed mustard gas as the responsible agent when he located a fragment of the casing of a U.S. M47A1 bomb.
+Carefully tallying the locations of the victims at the time of the attack, Alexander traced the epicenter to John Harvey, and confirmed mustard gas as the responsible agent when he located a fragment of the casing of a US M47A1 bomb.

-By the end of the month, 83 of the 628 hospitalized military victims had died.
+By the end of the month, 83 of the 628 hospitalised military victims had died.
 The number of civilian casualties, thought to have been even greater, could not be accurately gauged since most had left the city to seek shelter with relatives.

 An additional cause of contamination with mustard is suggested by George Southern, the only survivor of the raid to have written about it.
 The huge explosion of John Harvey, possibly simultaneously with another ammunition ship, sent large amounts of oily water mixed with mustard into the air, which fell down like rain on men who were on deck at the time.
 That affected the crews of the Hunt-class destroyers HMS Zetland and HMS Bicester.
 Both ships were damaged by the force of the blast and had taken casualties.
 After moving the destroyers away from burning ships and towing the tanker La Drome away from the fires, the ships received orders to sail for Taranto.
 They threaded their way past burning wrecks, with the flotilla leader, Bicester having to follow Zetland, because her navigation equipment was damaged.
 Some survivors were picked up from the water in the harbour entrance by Bicester.
 When dawn broke, it became clear that the magnetic and gyro compasses had acquired large errors, requiring a considerable course correction.
 Symptoms of mustard gas poisoning then began to appear.
 By the time they reached Taranto, none of Bicester's officers could see well enough to navigate the ship into harbour, so assistance had to be sought from the shore.